 - An upcoming move

-When is the Best Time for Transplanting a Peony / Planting or Dividing a Peony
+When is the Best Time for Transplanting Peonies

-Hands down the ideal time for transplanting/ dividing or even simply planting a peony is in the fall.
+Hands down the ideal time for transplanting/ dividing or even simply planting a peony is in the fall or late summer depending on the length of your growing season.

 Why?

 The plant is slowly shutting down and getting ready to go dormant at that time.
 The stress from summer's heat and drought is over and so is the effort the plant puts into developing new growth.
-What you want to avoid is to disturb your peony too much during times where the plant performs critical tasks like growing and blooming.
+What you want to avoid is disturbing your peony during times when the plant performs critical tasks like growing and blooming.

-Transplanting a peony in early fall will give it some time to set root and acclimate in it's new location before going fully dormant.
-This will give it a little bit of a headstart when waking up in the spring.
+Transplanting a peony in early fall will give it some time to set root and acclimate in its new location before going fully dormant.
+This will give it a little bit of a headstart when waking up the following spring.
 Hopefully resulting in some nice blooms.

-There is a small window for transplanting a peony in the spring before the plant sends up new shoots.
-This would be your next best bet, but could result in no blooms that year and even the following.
+There is a small window for transplanting a peony in early spring before the plant sends up new shoots.
+This would be your next best bet but could result in no blooms the first year and sometimes even the following.

 These steps apply to herbaceous peonies only, tree peonies (p. suffruticosa) should never be pruned back to the ground and can't be divided.

-- Find a perfect spot and dig the new hole (or holes if dividing) BEFORE digging up your peony.
+- Find a good spot for its new home and dig the new hole (or holes if dividing) BEFORE digging up your peony.
 The hole should be about twice the size of the root ball.
-Mix compost into the soil when preparing the new planting hole.
+Mix compost and organic matter into the soil when preparing the new planting hole.

 - Cut the foliage of your peony down to a couple of inches

-4. Carefully dig around the root ball leaving a generous distance between the crown of the plant and where you dig.
+- Carefully dig around peony roots leaving a generous distance between the crown of the plant and where you dig.
 Peony plants are comprised of delicate tubers that can easily snap.
-So, dig and pry your way gently around the plant until you feel the root ball loosen and lift easily
+So, dig and pry your way gently around the plant until you feel the large root ball loosen and you're able to lift it.

-5. Now would be the time where you divide the root ball (if you wish) into smaller sections.
-I did this by carefully prying the tubers apart by hand.
-Make sure that on each new section there are at least 3 "eyes" - little red or white buds (those will be next year's bloom).
+- Now would be the time when you divide the root ball (if you wish) into smaller sections.
+Use a sharp knife and carefully cut through the peony tubers.
+Make sure that on each new division, there are at least 3 "eyes" - little red or white buds that will be next year's bloom.

-5. Fill the new planting hole with plenty of water until the soil is saturated (nice and muddy) before you put the plants in.
+- Fill the new planting hole with plenty of water until the soil is saturated before you put the plant in.

 Pest and Diseases